-- Tetanus/Diphtheria (TD) (within past 10 years) or TDaP if renewal required while enrolled in the nursing program - Measles, Mumps, Rubella (MMR and blood titer) - Hepatitis B and blood titer - 2-step Tuberculosis Skin Test (nonreactive) or one step TB skin test performed consistently for previous 2 years or more (nonreactive) or Chest X-ray (clear) or negative blood test - Varicella (chickenpox) and blood titer - Annual Flu Shot (between September 1 and September 30 each year)
+- Tetanus/Diphtheria (TD) (within past 10 years) or TDaP if renewal required while enrolled in the nursing program - Measles, Mumps, Rubella (MMR and blood titer) - Hepatitis B and blood titer

+- The Department of Nursing requires the Quantiferon Gold as the accepted standard of practice for detecting the absence or presence of TB.
+The blood test will be done prior to admission and yearly while in the program. - Varicella (chickenpox) and blood titer - COVID-19 Immunization (Moderna-2 doses, Pfizer-2 doses, or Johnson & Johnson-1 dose) - Annual Flu Shot (between September 1 and September 30 each year)

 CPR certification must be from the American Health Association and must be for the Healthcare Provider CPR.
 Copies of documentation of immunization status and American Heart Association Healthcare Provider CPR training card must be submitted to Certified Background Student Immunization Tracker prior to the first day of class.
-Information regarding the process to accomplish this requirement is included in the admission packet sent to newly-admitted nursing students.
+Information regarding the process to accomplish this requirement is included in the admission packet sent to newlyadmitted nursing students.
 This information is also available from the Department of Nursing.

 If annual renewals are necessary, copies of the renewals should be submitted to the Student Immunization tracker before the first day of classes each semester.